blackpill/tesla-display/_pages/demo-vix.md

 ---
 layout: page
-permalink: /demo-crunchyroll/
+permalink: /demo-vix/
-title: How to cast Crunchyroll videos to Tesla's screen?
+title: How to cast Vix videos to Tesla's screen?
-description: We can cast Crunchyroll videos to Tesla's screen for passengers while driving, and we can even manipulate the Crunchyroll video on Tesla's touchscreen directly.
+description: We can cast Vix videos to Tesla's screen for passengers while driving, and we can even manipulate the the Vix video on Tesla's touchscreen directly.
 nav: false
 social: true  # includes social icons at the bottom of the page
 nav_order: 1